 In short, building interest in a website and providing the best user experience hinges on how everything is visually presented.
 Branding and design can’t work one without the other, making them inseparable.
 Thus, the basic fundamentals of visual perception and aesthetic graphic design must be understood by anyone who wants to create quality work.

 Web designers need to possess not only knowledge but also experience in applying design rules to their projects.
-This article created by our team at Amelia is here to help you focus on the practical principles that matter the most in web design.
+This article created by our team at Amelia (probably the best WordPress reservation plugin) is here to help you focus on the practical principles that matter the most in web design.

 Understanding the basic elements used in visual design